 With all this great food, we’re surprised to admit that our absolute favorite was the patatas braves at the local chain König.
 In this dish, the potatoes were cooked perfectly with an addictive sauce that kept us going back for more.

-Watch our video to see some of our other König favorites.
+Watch our YouTube video to see some of our other König favorites.

 Honorable Mention: We also loved the xuixo pastries at Casamoner, another local favorite in Girona.